Managing Knowledge Panels at Google

 If I search for SEObythesea, I get a slightly different knowledge panel interface that allows me to edit my business profile, change my hours, or add photos.
 There is a “promote” section that allows me to review performance, Advertise, Add Photos, Add an Update or Offer or Event.
 There is a “Customers” section that lets me look at Reviews (and respond to them) and look at Questions, and provide answers to them as well.
 As noted in that interface, only managers of the profile can see it.

 So there are knowledge panel interfaces for entities that you may be associated with.

-These don’t impact how a site may rank in search results, but they show how Google is trying to manage their site to enable people who manage information about entities to use a knowledge panel interface to update the information shown in those panels – and it can be important that Google contains up to date information for searchers.
-They allow more control to people who have been identified as managing a business entity.
+These don’t impact how a site may rank in search results.
+Still, they show how Google is trying to manage their site to enable people who manage information about entities to use a knowledge panel interface to update the information shown in those panels – and it can be important that Google contains up-to-date information for searchers.
+In addition, they allow more control to people who have been identified as managing a business entity.

-I like patents that describe some of the nuts and bolts operations behind the scenes at places such as Google.
-This shows us strategies in place behind how Google keeps knowledge panels updated.
+I like patents that describe some of the nuts and bolts operations behind the scenes at Google.
+For example, this shows us strategies in place behind how Google keeps knowledge panels updated.